dphogit/shimmer/docs/spec.md

 ### Control Flow

-Shimmer's control flow constructs contain no surprises, similar to other programming languages:
+Shimmer's control flow constructs are similar to other programming languages:
-- `if` and `if-else` statements
+- `if`, `if-else` and `switch-case` statements
 - `while`, `for`, and `do-while` loops

 Examples: